 The Kosmos Energy Ltd. Long Term Incentive Plan (the "LTIP") was originally adopted on April 28, 2011.
-The LTIP was amended and restated by the Board and approved by our stockholders in 2015 and 2018 in order to increase the available shares under the LTIP, among other things.
-Consistent with these historical burn rates, on April 20, 2021, the Board approved an amendment and restatement of the LTIP, subject to approval by our stockholders.
-If approved by our stockholders, the amendment would increase the available share reserve under the LTIP by

-11,000,000 common shares (see "-Increase in Share Reserve" below), as well as incorporate certain additional corporate governance best practices (see "- Considerations for the Approval of the Amendment and Restatement of the LTIP" below).
-This share quantum increase is consistent with quantum increases approved by the Board and our stockholders pursuant to prior LTIP amendments, which typically occur every three years (2015, 2018, and 2021).
+The LTIP was amended and restated by the Board and approved by our stockholders in 2015, 2018 and 2021 in order to increase the available shares under the LTIP, among other things.
+On April 25, 2023, the Board approved an amendment and restatement of the LTIP, subject to approval by our stockholders.
+If approved by our stockholders, the amendment would increase the available share reserve under the LTIP by an additional 17,000,000 common shares (see "-Increase in Share Reserve" below), as well as incorporate certain additional corporate governance best practices (see "-Considerations for the Approval of the Amendment and Restatement of the LTIP" below).
+If the amendment and restatement of the LTIP is not approved by our stockholders, no additional shares will be reserved under the LTIP, and the existing LTIP will remain in effect.